anujmahajan28/tp/README.md

 Thanks!

 Thank you for reaching out.
 I will be unavailable today due to a full-day scheduled training and may not be able to respond promptly.
 For any urgent matters, please contact RANE Nikhil.

-I’m currently in an in-person meeting and will get back to you after 12:00 PM upon my return.
-Thank you for your patience.
+Hi team, I’m currently attending an in-person meeting and will be unavailable until 12:00 PM.
+I’ll get back to you upon my return.
+Thank you for your understanding.